 Flexibility versus Performance: The Determinants of Labor Contracts in Nairobi, Kenya

-Co-authors: Nathan Barker, Inbar Amit, Alison Andrew, Carole Nekesa, Kate Orkin
+With Nathan Barker, Inbar Amit, Alison Andrew, Carol Nekesa, Kate Orkin

 Jobseekers’ Beliefs about Comparative Advantage and (Mis)Directed Search